András László Pap

 András László Pap (JD 1998, MA 1999, M.Phil., Ph.D.
 2005, Habil.
 2009, D.Sc.
 2013) is Recurrent Visiting Professor in the Nationalism Studies Program at the Central European University in Budapest.

-Andras L. Pap is a SASRO-Marie Skłodowska-Curie Fellow at the Institute of Sociology of the Slovak Academy of Sciences in Bratislava, and Research Chair and Head of Department for the Study of Constitutionalism and the Rule of Law at the Hungarian Academy of Sciences Institute Centre for Social Sciences Institute for Legal Studies.
-He is also Professor of Law at the Law Enforcement Faculty of the National University of Public Service.
-Currently, he is on leave from the Institute of Philosophy at Eötvös University (ELTE) Faculty of Humanities, in Hungary.
+Andras L. Pap is Research Chair and Head of the Department for Administrative and Constitutional Law at the (formerly Hungarian Academy of Sciences, now Eötvös Loránd Research Network) Centre for Social Sciences Institute for Legal Studies in Budapest.
+He is also Professor of Law at Eötvös University (ELTE) Institute for Business Economics and the Law Enforcement Faculty of the Ludovika University of Public Service in Budapest, Hungary.

 In the past years he participated, and in most cases acted as lead researcher, in a number of research projects commissioned by the EU’s Fundamental Rights Agency, the European Parliament, the Council of Europe, the Sixth EU Framework Programme, the UN, the Open Society Justice Initiative, the International Centre for Democratic Transition, and OTKA, the Hungarian National Scientific Research Grant.
 In 2007 and again in 2011 he was awarded the Bolyai János Research Fellowship by the Hungarian Academy of Sciences.